illinois-or-research-analytics/cm_pipeline/README.md

   ### Method 2
   1. Activate the venv which has the neccessary packages
-  2. python -m main param.config
+  2. Run `python -m main param.config`

 ## Setting the levels for logging